jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-10.md

-+++
+---
-title=  "Terrain"
+title: "Terrain"
-image=  "/covers/war.jpg"
+image: "/covers/war.jpg"
-description=  "We come now to the question of encamping the army, and observing signs of the enemy.
-Pass quickly over mountains, and keep in the neighborhood of valleys" linkb=  "/research/sun-tzu/art-of-war/chapter-09" linkbtext=  "Chapter 9" linkf=  "/research/sun-tzu/art-of-war/chapter-11" linkftext=  "Chapter 11" heading=  "Chapter 10 of Sun Tzu's Art of War"
+description: "We come now to the question of encamping the army, and observing signs of the enemy.
+Pass quickly over mountains, and keep in the neighborhood of valleys"
-+++
+heading: "Chapter 10"
+---

-There are six kinds of terrain
+There are 6 kinds of terrain

 Name | Description | Strategy